quicwg/qlog/draft-marx-qlog-event-definitions-quic-h3.md

 * TODO: make it clear which events are "normal" and which are "only if you really need this" (normal = probably TRANSPORT TX/RX and RECOVERY basics and HTTP basics)

+# Importance

+Not all the listed events are of equal importance to achieve good debuggability.
+As such, each event has an "importance indicator" with one of three values, in decreasing order of importance and exptected usage:

+* Core
+* Base
+* Extra

+The "Core" events are the events that SHOULD be present in all qlog files.
+These are mostly tied to basic packet and frame parsing and creation, as well as listing basic internal metrics.
+Tool implementers SHOULD expect and add support for these events, though SHOULD NOT expect all Core events to be present in each qlog trace.

+The "Base" events add additional debugging options and CAN be present in qlog files.
+Most of these can be implicitly inferred from data in Core events (if those contain all their fields), but for many it is better to log the events explicitly as well, making it clearer how the implementation behaves.
+These events are for example tied to passing data around in buffers and show when decisions are actually made based on received data.
+Tool implementers SHOULD at least add support for showing the contents of these events, if they do not handle them explicitly.

+The "Extra" events are considered mostly useful for low-level debugging of the implementation, rather than the protocol.
+They allow more fine-grained tracking of internal behaviour.
+As such, they CAN be present in qlog files and tool implementers CAN add support for these, but they are not required to.

+Note that in some cases, implementers might not want to log frame-level details in the "Core" events due to performance considerations.
+In this case, they SHOULD use (a subset of) relevant "Base" events instead to ensure usability of the qlog output.
+As an example, implementations that do not log "packet_received" events and thus also not which (if any) ACK frames the packet contain, SHOULD log packets_acknowledged events instead.

 # QUIC event definitions

 * TODO: flesh out the definitions for most of these